 Friends of Student Field Experiences Endowment

-The Jackson School of Geosciences’ commitment to having its students apply classroom and laboratory training to solving geological problems in the field is a major component in the strength of its undergraduate and graduate programs.
-Skills developed typically include: collection of geologic data, constructing a measured section, interpreting geologic structures, and geologic mapping.
-The Jackson School, which views this training as critical to obtaining as complete an education in the geosciences as possible, currently offers four major field courses.
-These are expensive endeavors, however, involving road trips throughout Texas and the southwest with prices for equipment, transportation, lodging, and food ever increasing.
+The Jackson School of Geosciences is committed to giving students opportunities to apply classroom and laboratory training in the field is a major strength of its undergraduate and graduate programs.
+Skills developed by fieldwork typically include collection of geologic data, constructing measured sections, interpreting geologic structures, and geologic mapping.
+The school views this training as critical, and offers four major field courses.
+These are expensive endeavors, involving road trips throughout Texas and the southwest, with prices for equipment, transportation, lodging, and food generally increasing every year.

-Budgetary constraints have indeed resulted in other geology programs across the country reducing their commitments to field courses and outside experiences.
-Pressure on the Jackson School itself to rein in costs and limit field expenses inevitably will grow.
-To avoid the fate of these other programs as well as address the matter of escalating costs, an appeal for help was made in December 2006 to Jackson School alumni and friends to support student field experiences.
-The Friends of the Student Field Experiences Endowment was created to ensure that every student has multiple opportunities to gain field training and, equally important, that none turn to other areas of study due to the inability to afford the expense associated with these practical experiences.
-Among the earliest and the most generous of our supporters in this effort has been Bob Zinn.
+Other geology programs across the country have reduced their field courses and outside experiences as a result of budgetary constraints.
+Pressure on the Jackson School to similarly rein in costs inevitably will grow.
+To avoid the fate of these other programs and address escalating costs, in December 2006 an appeal was made for alumni and friends to support student field experiences.
+The Friends of the Student Field Experiences Endowment was created to ensure that every student has multiple opportunities to gain field training and, of equal importance, that none turn to other areas of study as a result of financial limitations.
+Bob Zinn is among the earliest and the most generous of supporters in this effort.

-Bob’s commitment to the Jackson School also reflects his belief in education in general and continues a pattern of giving to further the cause of learning.
+Bob’s commitment to the Jackson School reflects his belief in education and continues a pattern of giving to further the cause of learning.
 His record of generosity to our Geology Foundation is three and a half decades long.
-He and his wife, Edith, have provided scholarships to the University of Texas Medical Branch at Galveston for years.
+He and his wife, Edith, are longtime scholarship donors to the University of Texas Medical Branch at Galveston.
 Moreover, others in need, some 165 charities annually, are beneficiaries of their largess.
 “The opportunity and good fortune to be able to help other people in many different philanthropies,” says Bob, “gives meaning to my life.”

 As to the impact of this endowment will have on the University and Jackson School communities, Bob’s expectations are modest but clear.
 “I hope,” he says, “that it will enable students to go into the field.
 I personally always felt I didn’t get enough of it.
 I needed more.”